therightdwight/taiylor-made/src/pages/posts/post-3.md

 Holy shit, It's looking good already.
 I'm going to end up tinkering with it some more to personalize it further, but the jump to plain html, to the styling, was a great moment for me!

 I'm a huge fan of components!
 The `Navigation` component really cleans up adding the links to the other pages.

+It is now 11:30pm, and I miraculously fixed the site after I broke it.
+I think I was either adding something incorrectly or trying to call a variable by the wrong name.
+Either way I had to delete the layout file for the markdown posts and remake it.
+Thankfully the site began to deploy on Netlify again.